-Spring clean your finances – 5 simple tips
+Spring clean your finances in 3 simple steps

-Spring clean your finances by watching the video below.
+Spring cleaning your finances is always a great idea – find out how to do it by reading the blog post below.
 It is surprising just how simple it is.
 There is some more information below that will give you some tips about managing and saving money, by blowing the cobwebs off your cash!

 The first step in saving money is to get into that pile of paperwork and get it sorted out.
 I like to have a tidy out every so often and find it is much less painful if I sit by the stove with a glass of wine and piles of paper!